Unseenmocha/596E-Individual-Project/README.md

 ```

 ### 3. Download Pretrained Model Files
-Download the original model files from [BERT-NER GitHub](https://github.com/kamalkraj/BERT-NER?tab=readme-ov-file) and place the extracted folder in the project directory.
+Download the original model files from [BERT-NER GitHub](https://github.com/kamalkraj/BERT-NER?tab=readme-ov-file) and place the file pytorch_model.bin out_base directory.
 The structure should look like this:
 ```
 /project-directory
     ├── NER.py